For more information, contact:

 First. empowers, elevates, and amplifies the voices of “Firsts” — low-income and first-generation students and alumni — by providing a forum for these students to find community and space to discuss issues important to them.

 Women in Politics Network

 Women in Politics Network (WIPN) is a bipartisan student organization dedicated to increasing women’s participation and representation in the political process.
-Its intent is to form a network of Woo women who collectively work to correct the gender imbalance in politics.
+Its intent is to form a network of SPIA women who collectively work to correct the gender imbalance in politics.